This page tells you about the chemotherapy drug docetaxel and its possible side effects. There are sections about

 Docetaxel can interact with some other medicines and herbal products.
 Tell your doctor about any medicines you are taking, including vitamins, herbal supplements and over the counter remedies.

-Breastfeeding is not advisable during docetaxel treatment because the drug may come through in the breast milk.
+Do not breastfeed during docetaxel treatment because the drug may come through in the breast milk.

 This page does not list all the very rare side effects of this treatment that are very unlikely to affect you.
 For further information look at the Electronic Medicines Compendium website at www.medicines.org.uk.